highbyte/dotnet-6502/docs/systems/oric/libraries.md

 generic NAudio sample target (OpenAL on Desktop and WebAudio in Browser).
 Terminal and Headless disable audio.

+The AY generator averages output over each PCM sample interval to reduce aliasing.
+Envelope levels advance every `16 × period` AY clocks (eight clocks for period zero), with all sixteen shapes and retriggers supported.
+The mixer reserves fixed headroom for three channels; disabling both tone and noise leaves a channel at its selected DAC level, and volume zero silences it.

+Snapshots store the partial sample's phase and accumulated output in `oric-ay` module version 2.
+Version 1 snapshots remain readable: their envelope timing is converted and the incomplete PCM sample is discarded with a warning.
+Version 2 snapshots resume sample generation exactly.

 For the cross-system view, see the
 [Implementation libraries overview](../../libraries/implementation/overview.md).